Data Warehouse Migration Services for a Gaming Enterprise

 About Client

-The client is one of the world’s largest and oldest multi-channel bookmaking and gaming companies from the United Kingdom; operating in over 25 countries with annual revenue exceeding €3 billion as of 2020.
+The client is one of the world’s largest and oldest multi-channel bookmaking and gaming companies headquartered in the United Kingdom.
+The organization operates in more than 25 countries and reported annual revenues exceeding €3 billion as of 2020.

 Background

-• The need to shift from or to accommodate different data infrastructure tools and platforms
+• The need to shift from or accommodate multiple data infrastructure tools and platforms.

 Challenge